Different languages in Spain

 Basque: A Language of Mystery and Resilience

 Unlike Spanish and the other regional languages of Spain, Basque (Euskara) stands out due to its non-Indo-European roots, making it a linguistic enigma.
-Its origins remain a topic of fascination and debate among linguists, as it predates the arrival of Indo-European languages in the region.
+Its origins remain a topic of fascination and debate among linguists, as they predate the arrival of Indo-European languages in the region.
 Basque is primarily spoken in the Basque Country (Euskadi) and Navarre in northern Spain, and in the Pyrénées-Atlantiques department of southwestern France.

 With approximately 750,000 native speakers, the Basque language is a minority language, yet it enjoys a level of vitality and institutional support that has contributed to its survival and growth.
 The Basque Autonomous Community provides robust educational programs, media in Basque, and official status alongside Spanish, ensuring the language's preservation and use in public life.